zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/forecasting/item_1_forecasting-service-intro.md

 ## Forecasting Service Concepts
 * Data Science Notebook Session: Learn how to to set up a [Data Science Notebook Session](https://docs.oracle.com/en-us/iaas/data-science/using/use-notebook-sessions.htm)
 * Project: Projects are collaborative workspaces for organizing data assets, models, and forecasting portals.
-* Data Assets: An abstracted data format to contain primary , additional and meta information of the actual data source for model training; it supports only *inline data generated from csv files* as data sources
+* Data Assets: An abstracted data format to contain primary, additional and meta information of the actual data source for model training; it supports only *inline data generated from csv files* as data sources
 * Model: The ML model that was trained by forecasting algorithms and can forecast using univariate/multivariate time-series data along with meta data.
 A few parameters with default values are exposed so that user can choose to select.
 * Forecasting: Once a model is trained successfully, it is automatically deployed into the cloud environment.
 Users can send new data to the API to get forecasting results.